Canada Legal Referral

 For more information, read our guide about debt statute of limitations.

-If Canada Legal Referral doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think that Canada Legal Referral is breaking any debt collection rules, contact the consumer protection authority in your province.

 Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.